 Special Eye Hospital Svjetlost in Banja Luka, Bosnia and Herzegovina offers the latest technologies and forms of treatment of all eye diseases.
 Read about the latest technological advances incorporated by this recognized ophthalmology clinic towards its domestic and international patients.

 Cataract surgery is primordially executed to treat cataracts or the clouding of the eye’s lens.
-The procedure aims to take out the lens of your eye and if the need arises, replace the lens with an artificial lens.
-The surgery itself is performed by an ophthalmologist usually as an outpatient basis (patients need not to stay in the hospital after surgery).
+The procedure aims to take out the lens of your eye and if the need arises, replace it with an artificial lens.
+The surgery itself is performed by an ophthalmologist usually as an outpatient basis.
+Click here to find complete details about the most affordable cataract surgery package in Antalya, Turkey.